AmericanRework/SimpleMower/README.md

 # SimpleMower
 The best part is no part!
 Here's a very raw but very simple automower in a single (1000 lines or less!) python file.
-Yes there are some libraries and extras to setup/install but no chasing a variable through a dozen files and spending hours recompiling or uploading when you want to modify, improve, or extend.
-No boundary wire.
 No husqvarna-dealer-only tools.
 No ROS.
 No app.
 Minimal complexity.
 No IDE - browser is all you need.
 This code has about 100 hours of mowing so far.
 I hope this helps keep automowers mowing instead of going to a landfill.

 Mower Mechanical: